<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.ukpa.info/2007/11/19/open-rights-group-2/</guid>

+<description><![CDATA[Back in April 2006 when the UK Podcasters Association started, we were given advice and support by the Open Rights Group.
 As a new organisation, we needed all the help we could get, and ORG gave it.
-Their intelligence enabled us to go into high-level meetings confidently, fully aware of our rights, and with developed strategies. [...]]]></description>
+Their intelligence enabled us to go into high-level meetings confidently, fully aware of our rights, and with developed [&#8230;]]]></description>

 <content:encoded><![CDATA[<p><img src="http://www.openrightsgroup.org/wp-content/themes/org/images/logo.png" /><br />